Subaru Crosstrek: Crosstrek Hybrid

-In January 2025, Subaru of America revealed details of the third-generation Crosstrek Hybrid online.
+On January 17, 2025, Subaru of America revealed details of the third-generation Crosstrek Hybrid online.
 It debuted at the Chicago Auto Show on February 8, 2025, and began production in late 2025 for the 2026 model year.
-Unlike the prior Crosstrek Hybrid models, the third generation Crosstrek Hybrid is a series-parallel hybrid using a 2.5-liter FB25 modified to run the Atkinson cycle.
+Unlike the prior Crosstrek Hybrid models, the third-generation Crosstrek Hybrid is a series-parallel hybrid using a 2.5-liter FB25 modified to run the Atkinson cycle.
 The engine alone produces 162 hp, while the main traction motor produces 118 hp and 199 lbft on its own, making the combined power output 194 hp.
 The second motor is smaller and does not contribute to forward traction; instead, it operates the starter and works as a generator to recharge the hybrid batteries.
 Both electric motors and the engine are driven by an eCVT, which features X-MODE and a new EV driving mode.
 The Crosstrek Hybrid is offered in two trim levels, Sport Hybrid and Limited Hybrid.
 Two exclusive colors are offered on both trims, named Sand Dune Pearl and Citron Yellow Pearl.

 Asia

-The third generation Crosstrek debuted in Indonesia at the Gaikindo Jakarta Auto Week on March 10, 2023.
+The third-generation Crosstrek was launched in Indonesia at the Gaikindo Jakarta Auto Week on March 10, 2023, in the sole 2.0i-S EyeSight variant.

-Pre-orders for the third generation Crosstrek opened in Taiwan in March 2023, and officially went on sale in May 2023 in a sole variant, the 2.0i-S EyeSight.
+Pre-orders for the third-generation Crosstrek opened in Taiwan in March 2023, and officially went on sale in May 2023 in a sole variant, the 2.0i-S EyeSight.
 The Crosstrek GT Edition was introduced later in May 2024.

-On July 12, 2023, Subaru's Philippine distributor Motor Image Pilipinas officially launched the third generation Crosstrek with two trims: 2.0i-L and 2.0i-S, equipped with Subaru's EyeSight 4.0.
+On July 12, 2023, Subaru's Philippine distributor Motor Image Pilipinas officially launched the third-generation Crosstrek with two trims: 2.0i-L and 2.0i-S, equipped with Subaru's EyeSight 4.0.
+The e-Boxer hybrid model was later introduced in June 2026.

-The third generation Crosstrek debuted in Vietnam at the Vietnam Motor Show on October 23, 2024, with two variants.
+The third-generation Crosstrek debuted in Vietnam at the Vietnam Motor Show on October 23, 2024, with two variants.
 It is powered by either a 2.0-liter gasoline or a 2.0-liter gasoline hybrid.

 On December 5, 2024, Subaru revealed details of an enhanced Strong Hybrid version of the Crosstrek available for sale in the Japanese market.

+The third-generation Crosstrek was launched in Thailand on March 23, 2026.
+Fully imported from Japan, it is available in the sole 2.0i-S EyeSight variant powered by the 2.0-liter FB20 gasoline.

+The third-generation Crosstrek was launched in Malaysia on May 6, 2026.
+Fully imported from Japan, it is available in the sole 2.0i-S EyeSight variant powered by the 2.0-liter FB20 gasoline.